HongyiLuo/hongyiluo.github.io/_pages/experiences.md

 2. Pre-processing fingerprint images and training ResNet to recognize normal and attacked fingerprints;
 3. Build a hardware realization platform for forced fingerprint detection based on STM32.

-RIS-Based Active Attack and Its Countermeasures in PKG
+Jan.
+2021 - July 2021) RIS-Based Active Attack and Its Countermeasures in PKG
 ----

 **Research Description**: Research into how legitimate user key generation is affected in a scenario where the attacker has RIS and how legitimate users can defend against it.